 You’ve just finished an overseas project or come back from vacation after a well-earned rest.
 But you have this surplus foreign currency burning a hole in your pocket.
-Where and how can you buyback currency safely and for maximum return?
+Where and how can you sell leftover travel money/ buyback currency safely and for maximum return?

 After finishing a stint in Hungary and having to leave in a hurry, I had a wad of Forints left over.
 120,000 Forints to be exact.
 As I was leaving Budapest, I got my first quote:

 1. Interchange, Budapest Ferenc Liszt International Airport – 312gbp @ 383.93

 After jetting into London Heathrow, I received my 2nd quote:

 2. Travelex, London Heathrow – 276.68gbp @ 433.71